 Galaxy Evolution Group at ARI

 This group's goal is to understand how galaxies formed and evolved over a Hubble time.
 Dwarf galaxies and the Milky Way are a special research focus.
 Star clusters and other stellar populations serve as valuable witnesses of the formation history of a galaxy, providing a fossil record also of its chemical and dynamical evolution and accretion history.
-The properties of galaxies in groups and clusters constrain their assembly histories, the origin of different galaxy types, and drivers of galaxy evolution such as environment.
-Large international survey projects such as the SDSS, RAVE, Pan-STARRS, the Gaia-ESO Survey, and soon ESA's cornerstone mission Gaia provide a substantial part of the observational data, complemented by targeted follow-up with HST and other telescopes.
+The properties of galaxies in groups and clusters constrain their assembly histories, the origin of different galaxy types, and drivers of galaxy evolution such as environment, interactions, accretion, and internal, secular effects.
+Large international survey projects such as the SDSS, RAVE, Pan-STARRS, the Gaia-ESO Survey, ESA's cornerstone mission Gaia, and soon 4MOST and LSST provide a substantial part of the observational data, complemented by targeted follow-up with HST and other telescopes.

 Gravitational Lensing Group at ARI